Vote for a strong team to ensure change

 - Non-core activities prioritised: Council funds non-essential activities, ignoring spending discipline.

-- Higher living costs creating hardship:
+- Higher living costs are creating hardship:

 - Average rates per household may rise from $4,250 (2024) to $9,150 in 10 years